Many people are under the mistaken assumption that if they have a sleep breathing disorder they simply do not get enough sleep.

 Airway health is a major consideration in our practice.
 We evaluate each and every patient for potential sleep breathing disorders because overall health is always more important than any tooth problem.
 We will also NEVER move a tooth before we consider what the effect will be on airway health.

-Because we are so passionate about airway health, we offer a complementary screening for anyone who believes they might have a sleep breathing disorder.
-Simply call our office (Riverton Office Phone Number 801-542-0267) and ask for your complementary sleep apnea screening exam.
+Because we are so passionate about airway health, we offer a screening for anyone who believes they might have a sleep breathing disorder.
+Simply call our office (Riverton Office Phone Number 801-542-0267) and ask for your sleep apnea screening exam.